-- 28 The ABS can also make available certain building approvals and activity data which are not published.
+- 29 The ABS can also make available certain building approvals and activity data which are not published.
 Where it is not practicable to provide the required information by telephone, data can be provided in the following forms: photocopy, computer printout, floppy disk and clerically extracted tabulation.
-Inquiries should be made to Information Inquiries on Brisbane 07 3222 6351 or any ABS State office. - 29 Users may also wish to refer to the following building and construction publications which are available on request:
+A charge may be made for providing unpublished information in these forms.
+Inquiries should be made to Information Inquiries on Brisbane 07 3222 6351 or any ABS State office. - 30 Users may also wish to refer to the following building and construction publications which are available on request:

-Building Activity, Australia (Cat. no. 8752.0) - issued quarterly Building Activity, Australia: Dwelling Unit Commencements, Preliminary (Cat. no. 8750.0) - issued quarterly
+''' Building Activity, Australia (Cat. no. 8752.0) - issued quarterly Building Activity, Australia: Dwelling Unit Commencements, Preliminary (Cat. no. 8750.0) - issued quarterly Building Approvals, Australia (Cat. no. 8731.0) - issued monthly Building Approvals, Queensland (Cat. no. 8731.3) - issued monthly Engineering Construction Activity, Australia (Cat. no. 8762.0) - issued quarterly Housing Finance for Owner Occupation, Australia (Cat. no. 5609.0) - '''

-Building Approvals, Australia (Cat. no. 8731.0) - issued monthly Building Approvals, Queensland (Cat. no. 8731.3) - issued monthly
+Housing Finance for Owner Occupation, Australia (Cat. no. 5609.0) - issued monthly

-30 Current publications produced by the ABS are listed in the Catalogue of Publications and Products (Cat. no. 1101.0).
+31 Current publications produced by the ABS are listed in the Catalogue of Publications and Products (Cat. no. 1101.0).
 The ABS also issues, on Tuesdays and Fridays, a Release Advice (Cat. no. 1105.0) which lists publications to be released in the next few days.
 The Catalogue and Release Advice are available from any ABS office.